Polarization textures in crystal supercells with topological bands: Introduction

-In this work, we address this problem by proposing a definition of \textit{local} polarization in a Chern insulator, and showing that the real-space polar topology can coexist with band topology.
-Our formulation is a natural extension to the definition of local polarization in a crystal supercell \cite{bennett2023theory}, which is not straightforward, as the Berry phase is a global property of the system \cite{vanderbilt1993electric,king1993theory,resta1994macroscopic,vanderbilt2018berry}.
+In this work, we address this problem by proposing a definition of \textit{local} electronic contribution to polarization in a Chern insulator, and showing that the real-space polar topology can coexist with band topology.
+Our formulation is a natural extension to the definition of local polarization in a crystal supercell \cite{bennett2023theory}, which is not straightforward, as the Berry phase capturing the electronic contribution to the electric polarization is a global property of the system, in contrast to the ionic core contributions to the electric polarization, which take the form of local dipole moments, consistent with classical electromagnetism \cite{vanderbilt1993electric,king1993theory,resta1994macroscopic,vanderbilt2018berry}.
 We formulate the local polarization by decomposing the Berry phase in terms of semilocal hybrid polarizations (SHPs), while also making a connection to Chern topology \cite{Sinisa2009}.
 In particular, we consider the evolution of the local polarization in a crystal superlattice and elucidate the correspondences between the local polarization textures, local polarization jumps~\cite{Yoshida_2023}, and the changes of the bulk state topology realized in minibands.
 We show that, across a topological phase transition (TPT), the local polarization in a texture, although decreasing in magnitude, does not vanish entirely.